 A new certifying official may use a third-party identity verification vendor to obtain an ESA electronically.
 The certifying official will need to voluntarily provide personal identifying information to the third-party vendor (EPA does not collect any personal information from our users) to authenticate his or her identity.
-The most significant benefit gained from using this third-party identity verification is that users will no longer need to wait up to 5 business days for EPA to approve a paper ESA.
-If the certifying official does not wish to provide personal information to a third-party vendor, he or she should print and mail a paper ESA form to the TRI Data Processing Center instead well ahead of the July 1 reporting deadline.
+The most significant benefit gained from using this third-party identify verification is that users will no longer need to wait up to 5 business days for EPA to approve an ESA.
+If the certifying official does not wish to provide personal information to a third-party vendor, he or she should submit a paper ESA form instead well ahead of the July 1 reporting deadline.